-Besides the four-year B.S. in Health Sciences degree, DePaul offers a five-year dual degree in Health Communication which allows students from either concentration to pursue both a Bachelor of Science and Master of Arts.
+Besides the four-year health science degree online, DePaul offers a five-year dual degree in Health Communication which allows students from either concentration to pursue both a Bachelor of Science and Master of Arts.

 U.S. News & World Report ranked DePaul University #121 among national universities in the 2014 edition of Best Colleges.

 The school’s Bachelor of Science in Health Sciences degree is the third-largest major at the University.
 The on-campus degree emphasizes a team approach to healthcare, and a biological-psychological-sociological perspective to the understanding of health and disease.

 In addition to taking the core-curriculum and major-specific courses, students work in teams to develop and complete research projects.
 They are also encouraged to participate in Chapman’s strong internship program.
 By the time a student graduates from Chapman, he or she has experienced various roles of a healthcare team.

 The overall experience of the online health science degree fulfills the standard, natural, behavioral, and social science prerequisites for graduate programs in physical therapy, occupational therapy, physician assistance, nursing, and other health-related fields.